Search results

 The United States has had a two-party system for much of its history, and the two major parties have nominated vice presidential candidates in most presidential elections.
 [1] Since the ratification of the United States Constitution in 1789, there have been 59 unsuccessful major party candidates for Vice President of the United States.

 Since then, 19 presidential elections have occurred in which a candidate was elected or reelected without gaining a majority of the popular vote.
-[4] Since the 1988 election, the popular vote of presidential elections was decided by single-digit margins, the longest streak of close-election results since states began popularly electing ...
+[4] Since the 1988 election, the popular vote of presidential elections has been decided by single-digit margins, the longest streak of close-election results since states began popularly electing ...

 For sheer number of candidates, the race for the 2016 Republican presidential nomination is unprecedented in modern campaign politics.
 As of today, a dozen Republicans have formally declared their ...